IBM/Developer-Playground/didact/Readme-cloudfunctions--cloud-functions.md

 <span style="color:grey"><h2> 2.
 Check prerequisites linked to Cloud account</h2></span>

 <p> This sample app requires the user to avail certain instances present in the Services catalog.
-The lite version of these services will suffice.
 The instances are listed below:</p>

 <h5>2.1 Event Streams</h5>